-Grace Blakeley, is a research Fellow for the Commission on Economic Justice at the Institute for Public Policy Research (IPPR) and the economics commentator at The New Statesman.
+Grace Blakeley, is a former research Fellow for the Commission on Economic Justice at the Institute for Public Policy Research (IPPR) and writes for Tribune magazine.
 She also sits on the Labour Party's National Policy Forum.

 As a journalist, economist and campaigner, Grace specialises in international economics and macro economic policy, with a particular focus on financial regulation, regional economics, housing and infrastructure, and advocating for radical policies to transform our economy.